romuald/nshome/MANUAL.rst

     # your standard configuration …
     allow-update { key domain-name ; };
   };

+Don't forget the **prefix** if you added one.
+The *key* parameter here is the name of the record set in the zone.

 Finally, reload bind using ``rndc reload`` and you should be set